anux-cyberboy/codeaashu/README.md

 > I design attraction that put wow factor in every business/person.

-> I build dominant software/products through obsession and creative creation that will brutally dominate and create its own space in so many unfair and fucking ways.
+> I build dominant software/products through obsession and creative creation that will brutally dominate in so many unfair and fucking ways.

 > I sell water in the middle of the sea.